divusgmbh/liblinphone/README.md

 It is the cross-platform VoIP library on which the *Linphone[1]* application is based on, and that anyone can use to add audio and video calls or instant messaging capabilities to an application.

+### DIVUS GmbH license and trademarks

+The code is released under the terms of the GNU/GPLv3 license.

+"DIVUS", "VIDEOPHONE Mobile" and other branding names are trademarks of DIVUS GmbH and if you plan to build the app for redistribution must be replaced in icons, images and labels.

 # License

 Copyright © Belledonne Communications